 “Through a life of trial and error, she has learned to make brave decisions and pivot when life’s plans start to fall apart.
 Fortitude, defined as courage in pain or adversity, is certainly what Audrey is all about.
 [She] explains how her journey through career changes was full of ‘brave making’ moments.
 These moments, she suggests, are often found in failure.
 Remarkably, they can often be overcome with the support of community and through the collective sense of safety.
 This is a priceless bit of knowledge to possess right now, as we all redefine what community and support look like!” – Heather Vickery, Host and Executive Producer of The Brave Files

 “ALL of us have experienced burnout at one time or another but society has told us to keep going, produce more, be FINE when we are in fact, not very fine at all.
 Audrey shares warning signs that burnout is either nipping at your heals or full on wreaking havoc on your nervous system AND ways to help you through the burnout.” – Jen Vertanen, Going There

 Click a headshot below to download a high resolution version.

 Audrey’s work pushes back on the spiritual bypassing and mindset-is-everything narrative that is rampant in the coaching and wellness industry.
-Perfectionism is a manufactured distraction designed to keep people from reclaiming their energy and agency while upholding Systems of Oppression.
-It’s time for something new.
+Perfectionism is a short-term survival mechanism – it’s time for long-term solutions.